 Thornton Tomasetti uses its employer brand to connect its client value to the ambitions of the talent it’s trying to recruit.
 It also use its careers page to paint a comprehensive picture of what it’s like to work for the world-class firm.

 B2B websites have a lot of moving parts and many decisions need to be made to create a seamless online experience.
 Starting with a strong brand foundation provides a strategic rubric for making those decisions.
 Bringing a deep understanding of both your brand and the nuanced needs of your audiences will ensure that a site is a meaningful and effective brand experience.

 To learn more about building an online brand experience, contact us.

-About the author Lillian Pontius-Goldblatt is a strategy director and brand storyteller at DeSantis Breindel, where she leads projects in partnership with global B2B clients.
+Lillian Pontius-Goldblatt is a strategy director and brand storyteller at DeSantis Breindel, where she leads projects in partnership with global B2B clients.
 Her brand work aims to unite how organizations operate with how they exist in and respond to the real world.